 - fitness center

 Walter & Josephine

 Located on the Walter and Josephine Ford campus.
-These are suite-style accommodations for four- to six people or three people and include a living room, dining room, and kitchen.
+These are suite-style accommodations for one, two, four and six people or three people and include a living room, dining room, and full kitchen.

 - two or three bedrooms